GnatykOleg/serverless-academy/02_cli_telegram_console_sender/readme.md

-New day, new CLI application.
 In this task we will create a simple telegram bot that can act as notes or notepad when you need to save something urgently from the console.

 ## Tools and libraries you can use